Your cart is empty.

 Written by Anishinaabe educator Christine M’Lot with psychologist Dr. Karlee Fellner, the guide supports teachers utilizing In Search of April Raintree and April Raintree, an adapted high school edition, in creating compelling learning experiences for their students, while maintaining a respectful and dignified approach to Indigenous topics.

-Pre-order the Fortieth Anniversary Edition here.
+Order the Fortieth Anniversary Edition here.

 While these books and their accompanying guides make great tools, this is only a shortlist of what is available to you.
-You can find many more titles for teaching Indigenous histories and perspectives in our catalogue.
+You can find many more guides for teaching Indigenous histories and perspectives in our catalogue.
 Browse our full collection of resources on our For Teachers page.
 We’re always developing new educational materials—don’t forget to bookmark it to check back for new content!